 For four years, he was VP and CTO of an Internet startup that went from 3 people in a tiny office to a public company.
 He now teaches computer science at San Jose State University.
 Cay has written many books and articles on programming languages and computer science education, including the international bestseller Core Java, with ten editions since 1996.
 He was named a Java Champion in 2005.

-Josh was the Spring Developer Advocate at Pivotal.
-He is a Java Champion, author of 5 books (including O'Reilly's "Cloud Native Java: Designing Resilient Systems with Spring Boot, Spring Cloud, and Cloud Foundry") and numerous best-selling video trainings (including "Building Microservices with Spring Boot Livelessons" with Spring Boot co-founder Phil Webb).
-He is also an open source contributor (Spring Boot, Spring Integration, Spring Cloud, Activiti, and Vaadin).
+Josh (@starbuxman) has been the first Spring Developer Advocate since 2010.
+Josh is a Java Champion, author of 6 books (including O'Reilly's "Cloud Native Java: Designing Resilient Systems with Spring Boot, Spring Cloud, and Cloud Foundry" and "Reactive Spring") and numerous best-selling video training (including "Building Microservices with Spring Boot Livelessons" with Spring Boot co-founder Phil Webb), and an open source contributor (Spring Boot, Spring Integration, Spring Cloud, Activiti and Vaadin, etc), a podcaster ("A Bootiful Podcast") and a YouTuber.

 Joel Spolsky is a software developer in New York City.